GenesysCloudBlueprints/terminate-voice-calls-with-no-queue/blueprint/index.md

 The GC conversation update data action use the authenticated token that is supplied by the conversation GC OAuth Client created in the previous step.

-7. From the [update-gc-presence-on-communicate-call-activity-blueprint repo](https://github.com/GenesysCloudBlueprints/update-gc-presence-on-communicate-call-activity-blueprint) GitHub repository, download the PutConversationTag.custom.json file.
+7. From the [update-external-tag-on-communicate-call-blueprint repo](https://github.com/GenesysCloudBlueprints/terminate-voice-calls-with-no-queue/tree/update-external-tag) GitHub repository, download the PutConversationTag.custom.json file.

 8. In Genesys Cloud, navigate to **Integrations** > **Actions** and click **Import**.